przemyslawzmuda/SeeMore-pre-flight-inspection/README.md

 The following application presents the source code according to my Engineering Thesis, which is my last examination on the Aviation Engineering curriculum.
-The software is all-purposed.
-Moreover, it can be used to recognize and classify any kind of multiclass items.
-The project has been created for almost six months.
+The software is all-purpose tool.
+Moreover, it can be used to recognize and classify any kind of multiclass classification task.
 ## Technologies
 The project has been created with the following
 technologies:
 * Python: 3.9;
-* TensorFlow: 2.6.0.
+* TensorFlow: 2.6.0;
+* Matplotlib: 3.4.3
+* Tkinter: 8.6;
+* PIL: 8.4.0
 ## Functionality
 The following processes can be performed:
 * Unzip and clean the files.